TheRincon/YAGA/README.md

 From an Orthofinder_Results folder it will conduct an automated filtering of single copy orthologs for the species provided and then, paired with a KEGG, or GO file (or both) will associate functional enrichment for the different species and characteristics.

 While ABBA/BABA was not relavent for my master's thesis because a lack of introgression (fungi are not expected to hybridize and horizontal gene transfer is quite rare), I release this tool in the hope it will be useful to others.
-Instead I was looking for
+Instead, I was looking for identity between genes of organisms that have desired traits but within the structure of the ABBA/BABA four-taxa tree.

 ### Requirements ###